tigellus/Markdown/2. Mechanical Ventilation/07. Arterial Blood Gasses/Arterial Blood Gasses.md

 * Non-respiratory Acidosis [Metabolic Acidosis] -> Respiratory system attempts to compensate by "blowing off" CO2--> patient presents with increased ventilation
 * Non-respiratory Alkalosis [Metabolic Alkalosis] -> Respiratory system attempts to compensate by retaining CO2--> patient presents with decreased ventilation

+## Renal System
+### Metabolic Causes of Acidosis

+* Causes of acidosis (lowered pH) outside of the respiratory system that leads to too much retention of H+ or too much excretion of HCO3-
+* Patient presents with: ↓HCO3- and ↓pH
+* Kidneys may attempt to compensate by increasing excretion of H+ and retention of HCO3-

+### Metabolic Causes of Alkalosis

+* Causes of alkalosis (increased pH) outside of the respiratory system that leads to too much retention of HCO3- or too much excretion of H+
+* Patient presents with: ↑HCO3- and ↑pH
+* Kidneys may attempt to compensate by increasing excretion of HCO3- and retention of H+

 # ~Question 5
 What is the effect of Hypoventilation?